 3. Follow a heart-healthy diet

-Include seasonal produce like spinach and carrots that are rich in potassium and magnesium – natural ingredients that help lower high blood pressure.
+Include seasonal produce like spinach and carrots which are rich in potassium and magnesium – natural ingredients that help lower high blood pressure.
 Also, try drinking a glass of coriander seed water in the morning.
 Add garlic, ginger and turmeric to your meals for added health benefits.

 4. Limit salt intake

-5. Include fruit daily
+5. Include fruits daily

-Incorporating fruit into your diet is a simple but effective way to control your blood pressure.
+Incorporating fruit into your diet is a simple yet effective way to control your blood pressure.
 Aim to eat at least one fruit a day.
 Bananas or citrus fruits are great choices because they are rich in potassium.

 Eating fruit in addition to regular meals can also aid digestion and provide essential nutrients without adding calories.